bitrockteam/bitrock-website/src/blog/data-engineering-handling-unreliable-sources.md

 ***

-These are just two simple scenarios that can be tackled in this way, but many other data pipeline issues that can benefit from this approach.
+These are just two simple scenarios that can be tackled in this way, but many other data pipeline issues can benefit from this approach.

-This mechanism allows us to have also **idempotency** of the pipeline stages, i.e. being able to track the data flowing in the different stages it enables the possibility to re-apply the transformations on the same input and to obtain the same result.
+Furthermore, this mechanism allows us to have **idempotency** of the pipeline stages, i.e. being able to track the data flowing at the different stages enables the possibility to re-apply the transformations on the same input and to obtain the same result.

 <br />